ecmwf/open-ecpds/README.md

 This view displays the available **Run and Debug** configurations: **OpenECPDS Master Server**, **OpenECPDS Mover Server**, **OpenECPDS Monitor Server**, or **OpenECPDS Stack** to start them all at once.

+To build the OpenECPDS Docker images, open a terminal in the development container by selecting **Terminal > New Terminal** from the top menu, and follow the instructions provided in the [Building and Configuring OpenECPDS](#building-and-configuring-openecpds) section.

 ### Eclipse

 To open the OpenECPDS project in Eclipse: